pingcap/docs-tidb-operator/en/deploy-tidb-enterprise-edition.md

     baseImage: pingcap/ticdc-enterprise
 ```

-+ If you are deploying a new cluster, refer to [Configure a TiDB Cluster in Kubernetes](configure-a-tidb-cluster.md) to configure `tidb-cluster.yaml` and the enterprise edition image as described above, and run the `kubectl apply -f tidb-cluster.yaml -n ${namespace}` command to deploy the TiDB Enterprise Edition cluster and related tools.
++ If you are deploying a new cluster:

+    Refer to [Configure a TiDB Cluster in Kubernetes](configure-a-tidb-cluster.md) to configure `tidb-cluster.yaml` and the enterprise edition image as described above, and run the `kubectl apply -f tidb-cluster.yaml -n ${namespace}` command to deploy the TiDB Enterprise Edition cluster and related tools.

 + If you want to switch an existing Community Edition cluster to Enterprise Edition: